IDGA Military Air Assets - Click Here!

 The C-17 Globemaster III Sustainment Partnership

-The GSP makes Boeing responsible for providing consistent sustainment support at continuously raised benchmarked levels.
-Product support is thus managed through a long term performance-based partnership between Boeing and its C-17 customers, which now include the US Air Force, the British Royal Air Force, The Royal Australian Air Force, the Canadian Forces, and NATO.
+The original GSP made Boeing responsible for providing consistent sustainment support at continuously raised benchmarked levels.
+Product support was managed through a long term performance-based partnership between Boeing and its C-17 customers.

 Boeing provides more than spares and repairs on the C-17 through the GSP program.
 Around the globe, Boeing employees oversee the supply chain and provide technical and engineering support in the field to Air Force maintainers.
 Boeing teammates work to keep C-17s available for warfighters and humanitarian relief missions.
 The company cemented its GSP role by establishing direct-sales partnership agreements with each of the three Air Logistics Centers (ALCs) at Robins Air Force Base, GA; Hill AFB, UT; and Tinker AFB, OK, to perform a variety of C-17 airframe and individual component repair actions.
 The arrangement allows Boeing to request an ALC to perform specific workloads as part of the public-private partnership arrangement.
 Personnel are also based at key locations like Ramstein, Germany, which will be the maintenance center for the new NATO fleet of C-17s.